UTbioinf/InvDet/README.md

 Inversion Detector

-version 0.2
+version 0.3

-In this version, the inverted repeats information is used.
+In this version, the inverted repeats will also be extracted and split as validated segments

 # dependencies